FREE No-Obligation Quotes

 Resin Driveway Pros and Cons: An Honest Guide

 Resin bound driveways offer a combination of practical and visual benefits that other surfacing options struggle to match.
-The smooth, seamless finish looks clean and modern while the permeable structure handles drainage naturally.
+The smooth, seamless finish looks clean and modern while the permeable structure handles drainage naturally — no planning permission required under SuDS regulations.

 Resin surfaces are low-maintenance compared to block paving (no weeds growing between joints) and gravel (no loose stones to sweep or replenish).
-They also resist staining better than plain concrete.
+They also resist staining better than plain concrete and come with a 15-25 year lifespan when installed correctly.

 • Permeable surface — SuDS compliant, no planning permission needed in most cases